ian-campbell/Erasure/README.md

 You can also add the Erasure Chrome extension: https://chrome.google.com/webstore/detail/erasure/lkhceldiinefjkocccdmpgheheeddfmb?hl=en-US

-# For instructions on how to contribute to the project, read CONTRIBUTING.md
+## For instructions on how to contribute to the project, read CONTRIBUTING.md

 Update 2.0.1

-Now works on the new YouTube comment history page.
+Now works (sorta) on the new YouTube comment history page.
+Issues remain.